 Replace your incandescent light bulbs with energy-efficient options.

-This one’s a no-brainer.
-Incandescent light bulbs waste a ton of electricity, and it’s hard to justify keeping them when there are so many affordable, high-quality alternatives.
-Undoubtedly, you’ll find the perfect set of energy-efficient light bulbs to fit your needs.
-You can choose from LED, CFL, or Halogen bulbs in a range of colors, temperatures, lumens, and price points.
+Incandescent light bulbs waste lots of electricity, and it’s hard to justify keeping them when you can choose from LED, CFL, or Halogen bulbs in a range of colors, temperatures, lumens, and price points to fit your needs.
 They might be more costly than your standard incandescent bulbs, but they’ll pay for themselves many times over via savings on your electricity bills.

 Use surge protectors so you don’t drain energy from your device chargers.